Cause and effects of Tennis Elbow

 What should you do if you suspect you have a “Tennis Elbow”?

-The Chiropractors of Chiropractic Specialty Centers are avid researchers and expert clinicians and most important are the fact that a team of clinical physiotherapist backs each chiropractor.
+The Chiropractors of Chiropractic Specialty Centers are avid researchers and expert clinicians and most important is the fact that a team of clinical physiotherapist backs each chiropractor.
 We are not chiropractic or a physiotherapy center.
 We are both and so much more.

 Our chiropractors and clinical physiotherapist are better than others when it comes to Tennis Elbow treatments.